Deaths in women’s prisons

 Below is the breakdown of deaths in women's prisons by calendar year (January-December) since 1990.
-There were also two self-inflicted deaths of transgender women held in men's prisons in 2015 and one similar death in 2016; two of the self-inflicted deaths listed below (in 2006 and 2016) were of transgender women held in women's prisons.
+There was one self-inflicted death of a transgender woman held in a men's prison in both 2017 and 2016 and two in 2015; two of the self-inflicted deaths listed below (in 2006 and 2016) were of transgender women held in women's prisons.

 |Deaths of in Women's prisons (England & Wales) 1990-date|